bhk/scam/libraries.md

 OPTS = a string of option specifiers\
 Result = a dictionary

+`ARGV` is a vector of command line arguments that will be parsed as a sequence of options, option values, and/or non-option arguments.
+Generally, options may appear in any order, before or after non-option arguments, but an argument of `--` indicates that all subsequent arguments are to be treated as non-option arguments.

-The resulting dictionary maps each option name to a *vector* of values supplied for that option.
-Options can appear zero or more times.
-If not seen, the option name will not appear as a key in the dictionary.
+The result is a dictionary that maps each option name to a *vector* of values, or nil.
+If an option was specified more than once in `OPTS`, the vector will hold one eleent for each occurrence.

-The key `"*"` holds elements in ARGV that were not options or option arguments.
-In other words, `(dict-get "*" RESULT)` yields all of the non-option arguments.
+The key `"*"` holds all non-option arguments.

 If errors were encountered, the key `"!"` holds a vector of `GetoptsError` records:

- - `(MissingArg OPT)` : Option specifier OPT takes an argument but was found in last element of argv.
+ - `(MissingArg OPT)` : Option specifier `OPT` describes an option that takes an argument, but the option appeared in the last element of `ARGV`, so its argument is missing.
- - `(BadOption ARG)` : Argument ARG began with "-" but did not match any option specifiers.
+ - `(BadOption ARG)` : Argument `ARG` began with "-" but did not match any option specifiers.

-Words in OPTS begin with `-` or `--` and may end with `=`.
-Leading dashes and the trailing `=` are not included in the dictionary keys.
+`OPTS` describes the options that may be provided and whether or not values are expected with them.
+Each word in `OPTS` is an "option specifier"; it begins with `-` or `--`, followed by an option name, and optionally ending with `=`.
 Option names may not contain `%`, `!`, `*`, or whitespace.

-If an option specifier ends in `"="`, the value will be the next argument in ARGV (which will be consumed).
-Otherwise, the value `1` is supplied for each occurrence of the option.
+If an option specifier ends in `"="`, it indicates that the option (when found in `ARGV`) will be followed by another argument that contains the value to be associated with the option.
+When an option specifier does not end in `"="`, value `1` is supplied for each occurrence of the option.

-If `--` is seen in ARGV, all elements following `--` are treated as non-option arguments.
-Otherwise, options can appear in any order, before and after non-option arguments.

 Example: